Affiliate links on Android Authority may earn us a commission. Learn more.

 You could have astigmatism

-According to the American Optometric Association, a condition called astigmatism is very common amongst people.
+According to the American Optometric Association, astigmatism is very common amongst people.
 Schaeffer Eye Center writes that nearly 30% of varying populations suffer from different degrees of the condition.
 Astigmatism causes blurred vision due to the irregular shape of one or both eyes.
 It can make it more difficult for people to read light text on dark backgrounds.
 A 2014 Gizmodo article cites the Sensory Perception and Interaction Research Group at the University of British Columbia:

 People with astigmatism (approximately 50% of the population) find it harder to read white text on black than black text on white.
 Part of this has to do with light levels: with a bright display (white background) the iris closes a bit more, decreasing the effect of the “deformed” lens; with a dark display (black background) the iris opens to receive more light and the deformation of the lens creates a much fuzzier focus at the eye.

-It’s possible you suffer from astigmatism and don’t even know it.
+It’s possible you have astigmatism and don’t even know it.
 While you could get this checked out by your optometrist, it may be the reason you don’t feel great about reading stuff on your phone with dark mode turned on.

 It’s in your eyes

 Black text on a white background makes for the best readability, hence the best comprehension and retention.
 Why?
 Because the color white reflects all wavelengths of the visible spectrum.
-The iris does not need to widen in order to absorb more light.
+The iris does not need to widen to absorb more light.

 When you see light text on a dark screen, the edges of it seem to bleed into the black background.